• Post a Job

 • Expired

 • No CV to hand?
 No problem!
 We've made our application process mobile friendly and removed the need for a CV.
 Our form takes 2 minutes to complete and tells us all we need about you!
-As a Chef at Miller & Carter Weston - Super-Mare, you will master our menu, with your food being the reason guests keep coming through our doors!
-You’ll enjoy working in a team, serving up food to be proud of.
-Does this sound like the chef job for you?
-Join us at Miller and Carter, the home of the Steak Geeks.
-We take the bull by the horns.
-Picture perfect steaks, butchered, aged and cooked to perfection.
-We add a special touch to every occasion.
-If you fancy yourself as a steak geek, we want to hear from you.
-All management employees are enrolled onto our unique and industry leading 3 day Steak School, and we are proud as the ONLY restaurant chain to be awarded ‘The Masters of Steak' accreditation.
-WHAT’S IN IT FOR ME?
-Flexible shifts to fit around you.
-A massive 33% discount across all our brands.
-Whether its date night at Miller & Carter or a family roast at Toby Carvery, we’ve got you covered.
-20% discount off all of our brands for friends and family.
-Wagestream – a financial toolkit that helps you manage your finances and allows you to access your earned pay when you need it.
-Opportunities to grow with paid for qualifications.
-Opportunity for progression; on average 200 Chefs are promoted to Head Chef every year.
-Discounts on gym memberships.
-Team Socials – work hard, play hard!
-On top of this, as part of Mitchells & Butlers you will receive a pension; 28 days paid holiday; high-street shopping discounts; and we even give you free shares!
+As a Breakfast Chef at the the Bears Head, you will master our menu, with your food being the reason guests keep coming through our doors!
+You’ll thrive in a fast-paced service, working together as one team.
+Does this sound like you?
+Join us at Vintage Inns, a charming collection of rural pubs.
+You’ll find roaring log fires, traditional food and a cosy atmosphere.
+If you want to be part of the Inn crowd, we want to hear from you.
+WHAT’S IN IT FOR ME? · Flexible shifts to work around your lifestyle! · A massive 33% discount across all our brands.
+Whether its date night at Miller & Carter or a family roast at Toby Carvery, we’ve got you covered. · 20% discount off all of our brands for friends and family. · Wagestream – a financial toolkit that helps you manage your finances and allows you to access your earned pay when you need it. · Opportunities to grow with paid for qualifications. · Opportunity for progression; on average 200 Chefs are promoted to Head Chef every year. · Discounts on gym memberships. · Team Socials – work hard, play hard!
+On top of this, we offer a pension; 28 days paid holiday; high-street shopping discounts; and we even give you free shares!
 There's also a free employee helpline- to support you with whatever life throws at you.
 WHAT WILL I BE DOING?
-AS A CHEF YOU’LL… Prepare everything that is needed before service.
-Cook food to be proud of and know the menu inside out.
-Maintain the highest standards of cleanliness and safety.
+AS A CHEF YOU’LL… · Prepare everything that is needed before service. · Cook food to be proud of and know the menu inside out. · Maintain the highest standards of cleanliness and safety.
 Haven't got a CV to hand?
 Don't worry you don't need a CV to apply.
-Location : Weston-super-Mare, , BS22 6DB
+Location : Brereton, , CW11 1RS

 • 10K - 100K GBP